 This wasn’t nearly as funny as what I’d filmed, never is when it happens to you.

-A pair of lip grips not only aids in handling bigger fish, releasing them and taking pictures with them etc. but also provides an easy way to weigh these fish by simple latching the grip on their mouth and then attaching the scale to the grips.
+A pair of lip grips not only aids in handling bigger fish, releasing them and taking pictures with them, etc. but also provides an easy way to weigh these fish by simply latching the grip on their mouth and then attaching the scale to the grips.